-Boolean XtIsSubclass(w, widget_class)
+Boolean XtIsSubclass(w, widget_class) Widget w; WidgetClass widget_class;

-w Specifies the widget or object instance whose class is to be checked.
-Must be of class Object or any subclass thereof.

-widget_class Specifies the widget class for which to test.
-Must be objectClass or any subclass
+- w Specifies the widget or object instance whose class is to be checked.
+Must be of class Object or any subclass thereof. - widget_class Specifies the widget class for which to test.
+Must be objectClass or any subclass thereof.